 - Superstition Mountain – Lost Dutchman Museum: It is located 40 Miles (64 km) from Phoenix.
 Superstitious mountains are stretched over an area of 160,000 acres.
 It has a history dating back to 9000 years.

-Activities in Phoenix in the winter
+Activities in Phoenix in the fall, winter, or spring

 When it comes to finding a good activity to entertain yourself, Phoenix has a number of options available.